Build a WordPress website (Linux)

 2. Switch to the WordPress database and set the domain name.

-Replace PUBLIC_IP with the instance's public IP address and DOMAIN with your domain name.
+Replace PUBLIC_IP with your instance's public IP address and DOMAIN with your domain name.

 UPDATE wp_options SET option_value = replace(option_value, 'http://PUBLIC_IP', 'http://DOMAIN') where option_name = 'home' OR option_name = 'siteurl';